-The Adult Education program at Southern Union State Community College is designed to provide assistance to adults who are seeking to achieve one of more of the following goals:
+The Adult Education Program at Southern Union State Community College is designed to provide assistance to adults who are seeking to achieve one or more of the following goals:

 - Earn a GED

 - Improve academic skills

-- Improve English language (ESL) skills
+- Improve English Language (EL) skills

-- Pass the Alabama High School Graduation Exam (available only if all high school credits have been earned)
+- KeyTrain training

+- WorkKeys testing

-Tha adult education classes are open entry/open exit.
+Adult Education classes are open entry and open exit.
 Students work at their own pace rather than in accordance with a set term limit.
 Instructors provide each learner with an individualized plan of instruction.
 This plan is based on the Test of Adult Basic Education (TABE) which each person is required to complete before entering classes.

-Classes are open to adults age 18 or above, as well as 16 or 17-year-old individuals who have the proper documentation of withdrawal from public, private, church, or home schools.
+Classes are open to adults age 18 or above, as well as 16 or 17-year old individuals who have the proper documentation of withdrawal from public, private, church, or home schools.

-Adult Education classes and materials are provided free of charge.
 Classes are available both mornings and evenings and are located on all Southern Union campuses as well as other locations in Chambers, Clay, Lee and Randolph counties.
 Online classes are also available for those who score ninth-grade level or above on the TABE.
 For more information about Adult Education schedules, locations, and registration, please call 334-749-8480.